ybbbby/NLSExample/README.md

+# Claim
+This repo is forked from Chagall/notification-listener-service-example.
+I did some modification so it could show all notifications.

 # Notification Listener Service Example

 This example aims to teach you how to intercept notifications received by the Android System.